 - worktree 3: community health screening (four templates)

-- worktree 4: immunization + TB treatment
+- worktree 4: immunization and TB treatment

-This step found a different kind of problem than the failure fixes.
+This step found a different kind of problem than the failure fixes, and honestly the more important one.
 A template can have a 0% failure rate and still be missing half the fields it should be mapping.
-Records were converting successfully but losing clinical data, lab results, risk factor flags, procedure details, because the template never mapped those fields at all.
-The failure rate query does not show this problem.
-Coverage analysis does.
+The records were converting successfully and reaching the FHIR server clean.
+But blood glucose, cholesterol, abdominal circumference, lab results, risk factor flags, procedure details, all of it was being silently dropped because the template never mapped those fields.

-Some templates were already above 90% and needed no changes.
-Others were well below.
-One community health screening template was correctly mapping vital signs but was missing several important fields, blood glucose, cholesterol, abdominal circumference, all present in the source data and listed in the data dictionary, just never connected.
-The agent added them, ran the tests, and validated against the FHIR server.
+One community health screening template was correctly mapping vital signs but was missing several fields that the screening program actually collects.
+Blood glucose, cholesterol, abdominal circumference.
+All present in the source data, all listed in the data dictionary, just never connected to FHIR Observation resources.
+The agent added them, ran the tests, validated against the FHIR server.
 That kind of work would normally sit in a backlog for weeks.

 a few things worth knowing if you try this

 Worktrees share your git history and remotes.
 A commit you make in ../converter-fix-2 will show up in git log from your main folder. git push works normally from any worktree.
+This is convenient once you are used to it, but it can feel weird at first.

 Name your worktrees after what they are doing, not just numbers. ../fix-nutrition-app is much easier to work with than ../worktree-2 when you have four terminals open at the same time.
+Trust us on this.

 Cleanup is one command: